 The 200D writes its imaging data to SDXC cards, while the D60 uses SDHC cards.
 The 200D supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the D60 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 200D and Nikon D60 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 200D and the Nikon D60 have been discontinued, but can regularly be found used on eBay.
-The Nikon D60 was replaced by the Nikon D5000, while the 200D was followed by the Canon 250D.
+Both the 200D and the D60 have been discontinued, but can regularly be found used on ebay.
+The D60 was replaced by the Nikon D5000, while the 200D was followed by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Nikon D60?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 10MP) with a 55% higher linear resolution.